International summer event celebrates diversity at Doncaster and Bassetlaw Teaching Hospitals

 and live on Freeview channel 276

-Funded by NHS England, this event is part of the ambitions set out in the Trust's People Strategy, specifically 'Belonging in #TeamDBTH' as well as the Trust’s programme of ‘Belong and Thrive’ for international recruits.
+Funded with support from NSH England, this event complimented ambitions set out in the Trust's People Strategy, specifically 'Belonging in #TeamDBTH' as well as the Trust’s programme of ‘Belong and Thrive’ for international recruits.

 The event, held from 1pm to 4pm, was attended by just under 100 colleagues, both recently recruited internationally and those who have called South Yorkshire and Nottinghamshire home for a number of years, showcasing the rich cultural diversity within DBTH and the local NHS.